JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8027 days**.

-And here is a just a random fact -  **The names of the two stone lions in front of the New York Public Library are Patience and Fortitude.
-They were named by then-mayor Fiorello LaGuardia**.
+And here is a just a random fact -  **The first television show to show any portion of a toilet was on "Leave it to Beaver."
+After fighting for ten weeks to show the toilet, CBS would only allow the producers to show the toilet tank, and not the whole toilet**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)